 10. Take part in a Baci ceremony

-This ancient ceremony is an ancient part of Laotian animist belief and happens at weddings, births or when welcoming friends to bring good luck.
+Last but not least on our list of 10 Top Travel Experiences in Laos is the traditional Baci ritual.
+This ancient ceremony is a part of Laotian animist belief and happens at weddings, births or when welcoming friends to bring good luck.
 We can arrange a Baci followed by a traditional dance and dinner with a delicious spread of local dishes to boot.

-We can tailor any of the above experiences into your tailormade holiday.
-Just pop us a message here or give us a call on 020 7924 7133 .
+We can tailor any of the above experiences and give you expert advice on more activities that suit your needs for your tailormade holiday.
+Just pop us a message here or give us a call on 020 3411 6494.